jordenc/nl.innovationinmotion.slide/README.md

 - [Action] Open all curtains in one zone
 - [Action] Close all curtains in one zone
 - [Action] Set the position for all curtains in one zone
+- [Action] Trigger a re-calibration for all curtains in one zone

 Use at your own risk, I accept no responsibility for any damages caused by using this script.